 As a Singaporean Chinese, confinement practices were considered necessary for me to follow after the delivery of my son.
-But many friends told me about common confinement myths and beliefs, and I felt quite torn – should I follow the traditional way of these trusted post-partum care passed down across generations?
+But many friends told me about confinement myths after giving birth, and I felt quite torn – should I follow the traditional way of these trusted postpartum care routines passed down across generations?
 Otherwise, would I suffer the repercussions of not following these rules?

 With so many confinement do’s and don’ts shared by my mother, mother-in-law and mummy friends, it became quite overwhelming on top of trying to cope with a newborn.

 As a practical person, I decided to do it “my way” and threw some of those seemingly baseless practice out of the window.
 I made sure I did things that made me feel comfortable.
-Some call it a “modern confinement” – I think I’ll call it “practical confinement” along with some myths debunked.
+Some call it a “modern confinement” – I think I’ll call it “practical confinement” along with some confinement myths after giving birth debunked.

 Confinement Yay Or Confinement Myths